zeero/CCPlugins/README.md

 CCPlugins is a curated set of commands that extend Claude Code Cli with common development workflows.
 These commands handle the dumb work, since the agent (opus 4 / sonnet 4 or kimi k2) already knows your codebase, they just tell it what to do with that knowledge.

 *Built for developers tired of typing `"please act like a senior engineer"` in every conversation.*
-> **Note:** Basic testing with Kimi K2 shows excellent compatibility, but more validation and testing is needed to ensure full accuracy across all commands.

 ## Quick Links